 If the resort is closed for two months, the 2 million points of room inventory from that period are gone forever.
 However, the supply of outstanding points is not.
 This means that the available unused points for the year exceeds room availability by millions of points.
 Hence the pool example, and also why it’s going to be incredibly slim pickins’ for DVC availability the next couple of years unless Disney steps in and somehow remedies the situation.

 That’s the problem facing Disney Vacation Club right now.
 There is some breakage, but normal occupancy is above 95%.
-This allows for refurbishments or even the occasional closure due to a hurricane, but not the resorts being shuttered for several months.
+Aside from holidays and other select dates, DVC is nowhere near that right now, and hasn’t been since pre-closure in March.
+The normal occupancy rate allows for refurbishments or even the occasional closure due to a hurricane, but not the resorts being shuttered for several months.

 One thing that’s worth pointing out here is that Disney Vacation Club resort occupancy is higher than standard hotel rooms at Walt Disney World, and doesn’t fluctuate much at all based upon travel seasons or most external variables.
-DVC occupancy will remain at that level without regard to the outside world for an obvious reason–DVC members already have pre-paid for their room, so they have something to lose by not using it.
+DVC occupancy will remain elevated without as much regard to the outside world for an obvious reason–DVC members already have pre-paid for their room, so they have something to lose by not using it.

 This disparity between hotel and DVC occupancy rates also presents what we feel is the most plausible remedy for the situation.
 Basically, these hotel rooms represent a second pool that isn’t totally full, and it’s an even bigger pool than the one described above!
 Rather than spilling water all over the ground, we could put most of it back into the now smaller pool, and the other ~20% into the larger pool.